The Boone County Veterinary Clinic exists to honor God by striving for excellence as we serve our patients, clients, employees, and community.

 In January of 2019, Dr. Aric Brandt moved back to some familiar territory to join the team at Boone County Veterinary Clinic.
 He and his wife, Dr. Toni Brandt, resided and practiced in Carroll County from 2007 - 2009 before moving back home to Nebraska.
 The friendship of the Wilkinsons and Brandts that began during veterinary school at Kansas State Univeristy was pivotal in the Brandt's decision to move to Harrison.
 The Brandts married after meeting in veterinary school and have been blessed with a trio of energetic children.
 Dr. Brandt enjoys learning, spending time outdoors witih family and friends (which may include swimming, running, fishing or biking) and helping care for the family's English Setters (Lacey and Zipporah), horse (Austi) and chickens.

 Joe has been with the Boone County Veterinary Clinic since 2010 and keeps things running through all the hectic times as our Office Manager.
 Joe grew up in the Harrison area and went to High School in Alpena.
 He attended William's Baptist College.
-He and his wife Brandy have a son and a daughter.
+He and his wife Brandy have a son and two daughters (one is brand new).
 Their favorite pastimes include family movie night, working on the farm and spending time with the grandparents.
 They also have 3 dogs just to keep things interesting.